History of the Nursing Program

 to help fill America’s need for nurses.
 Some milestones in the history of Charity

 include: Married students were allowed to enroll in 1964; the first African-American

 student was admitted to the school in 1965; and the first male students were admitted

 In 1989, in response to a nursing shortage in Louisiana, officials from Delgado Community College (DCC) announced their intentions to start an Associate Degree in Nursing (ADN) program.
 In July 1990, the nursing school was officially transferred from CHNO to DCC and renamed Charity School of Nursing.
 With the graduation of the last diploma class in May 1992, a total of 6,273 graduates had received a diploma from Charity Hospital School of Nursing.

-The programs’ LPN to RN transition track allows admitted LPN’s the option of 3 tracks: 1. generic; 2. advanced placement via exam; 3. credit for experience with three semesters of nursing courses to complete.
+The program’s LPN to RN transition track allows admitted LPN’s the option of two tracks:

-In 1997, DCC merged with Louisiana Technical College.
+In 1997, Delgado Community College merged with Louisiana Technical College.
 The merger resulted in the gain of a practical nursing program where a technical diploma in practical nursing is awarded upon completion of an 18-month educational program.
-Post Katrina the PN program at the Louisiana Technical College in Region I was closed with students now enrolling in the DCC PN program.
+Post Katrina the PN program at the Louisiana Technical College in Region I was closed with students now enrolling in the Delgado Community College PN program.
 In 2008 the PN program moved to the PN Center of Excellence at the technical center, but remains under the administration of the Charity Campus dean.